ab2pentest/ab2.github.io/_posts/2021-12-14-No-Wsl-After-2Day.md

 ![2021-12-14_19-08-49](https://user-images.githubusercontent.com/84577967/174202494-3a951b7c-ee8f-43f6-a307-f155058aac04.png)

-The 1st IP is the IP of my THM VPN that I'm connecting to it using my Windows Machine, I use this rule in case I was playing a machine in THM or HTB (must update the IP each time in case you are not using a VIP membership)
+The first IP is the IP address of my THM VPN, which I connect to using my Windows machine.
+I use this rule when playing a machine in THM or HTB, but I need to update the IP each time if I am not using a VIP membership.

-The 2nd IP is my lan network address.
+The 2nd IP `10.0.2.15` is the default IP address for the NAT network adapter.

 ---

 # Thanks

-In the end I would like to thank `leeloo1313` for encouraging and helping to write this nosense setup :D
+Finally, I would like to thank `leeloo1313` for the encouragement and help in writing this setup guide.

 # Coming
 * An auto setup for the whole process.